BharOS

-BharOS (formerly IndOS) is a closed source mobile operating system designed by IIT Madras.
-It is an Indian government-funded project to develop an operating system (OS) for use in government and public systems.
+BharOS (formerly IndOS) is a closed-source, Android-based operating system developed by IIT Madras.
+It is funded by the Indian government, which intends to use it on government and public systems.

 History

-Google is facing a crackdown from the Competition Commission of India (CCI) for its practices pertaining to Android.
-There have been several demands for the need for an Indian app store that does not levy exorbitant fees for sales.
-BharOS aims to reduce India's dependence on foreign-made operating systems in smartphones and promote the use of India-made technology.
-It was developed by JandK Operations Private Limited (JandKops), which was incubated at IIT Madras.
-The minister for telecommunications and information technology Ashwini Vaishnaw and education minister Dharmendra Pradhan launched the operating system in a public event.
+In 2023, Competition Commission of India (CCI) fined two antitrust cases against Google, the developer of Android.
+In addition, there have been growing calls for an Indian app store that does not levy exorbitant sales tax; these two factors contributed to the creation of BharOS.
+It aims to reduce India's dependence on foreign software and promote the use of Indian technology (despite being an Android fork itself).

+The operating system was introduced by JandKops, a startup company incubated at IIT Madras.
+Indian ministers Ashwini Vaishnaw and Dharmendra Pradhan publicly launched the operating system on January 19, 2023.

 Features

-BharOS targets security-conscious groups.
-BharOS does not come with any preinstalled services or apps.
-This approach gives the user more freedom and control over the permissions that are available to apps on their device.
+BharOS targets security-conscious groups and does not come with any preinstalled third-party programs.
+This approach gives the user 'more freedom and control' over the permissions that are available to apps on their device.
 Users can choose to grant permissions only to apps that they require to access certain features or data on their device.
 The software can be installed on commercially available handsets, providing users with a secure environment, the company stated in a statement.
 The new operating system will provide access to trusted apps via organisation-specific Private App Store Services (PASS), which is a list of curated apps that meet security and privacy standards.